-A student may appeal a decision of Governing Body to send them down by filing a written application to the Conference of Colleges Appeal Tribunal (CCAT) not more than five days after being notified of the decision.
+A student may appeal against a decision by the College to impose a substantial penalty by filing a written application to the Conference of Colleges Appeal Tribunal (CCAT) not more than five days after being notified of the decision.
 The application should include a copy of the decision being challenged, a brief statement of the facts and of the arguments on which the application is based, your request for a remedy, where applicable an application for a stay of the effects of the decision being challenged or for any other preliminary relief of an urgent nature, and your contact details.
 This will be acknowledged by the CCAT Secretariat.